quickgrid/Brainless-IDE/README.md

 1. It uses ace editor for for code editing related tasks.
 2. JavaFx and Swing with SwingNode for GUI.
-3. JavaCompiler to compile code to java class.
+3. JavaCompiler to compile code to java class. (use ProcessBuilder instead)
 4. ProcessBuilder to run the class file and get the output.
 5. JavaFx WebView executeScript to communicate from javascript to java.